-Physical properties measurements on Hole U1509A cores exhibit gradual changes in bulk density and P-wave velocity with depth, except across a layer of limestone between ~390 and 415 m.
-Through the ooze and chalk, above the limestone, P-wave velocity and bulk density increase with depth from 1500 to 1900 m/s and from 1.55 to 1.90 g/cm, respectively.
+Physical property measurements in Hole U1509A exhibit gradual changes in bulk density and P-wave velocity with depth, except across a layer of limestone between ~390 and 415 m.
+Through the ooze and chalk, above the limestone, P-wave velocity and bulk density increase with depth from 1500 to 1900 m/s and from 1.55 to 1.90 g/cm3, respectively.
 The transition from ooze to chalk is shallow (~55 m) and correlates with a P-wave velocity increase of ~100 m/s.
 The limestone of Subunit Ic represents a discrete interval where P-wave velocity and density increase by ~40% and porosity decreases sharply.
 P-wave velocity, bulk density, and MS are approximately constant in the Unit II claystone below the limestone.
-A gradual decrease in porosity with depth was also observed.
+A gradual decrease in porosity with depth is also observed.
 NGR values show high variance in Unit II (from 8 to 30 counts/s), reflecting changes in clay composition and abundance.

 A total of 23 IW samples were collected from Hole U1509A.
 Profiles of some species show trends similar to those at Site U1508.
-For example, sulfate concentrations decrease and ammonium concentrations increase downhole, suggesting sulfate reduction of particulate organic matter and release of nitrogen to pore water.
-Furthermore, at ~370 m, sulfate concentrations drop below 1.0 mM and methane concentrations start to rise, suggesting further sulfate consumption by AOM at a deep sulfate-methane transition (SMT).
-Sulfate reduction leads to the production of hydrogen sulfide, which reacts with iron to form pyrite (Snyder et al., 2007), which is present in many cores from this hole.
+For example, sulfate concentrations decrease and ammonium concentrations increase downhole, suggesting sulfate reduction of particulate organic matter and release of nitrogen to pore waters.
+Furthermore, at ~370 m, sulfate concentrations drop below 1.0 mM and methane concentrations start to rise.
+This suggests further sulfate consumption by AOM at a deep sulfate-methane transition (SMT).
+Reduction of sulfate leads to production of hydrogen sulfide, which reacts with iron to form pyrite (Snyder et al., 2007), which is present in many cores from this hole.
 Below the SMT, headspace methane concentrations increase to 15,000 ppmv and dissolved Ba concentrations increase to 0.4 mM.
 Such values are common to slope environments of many continental margins.

 Bulk sediment chemistry corresponds to lithostratigraphic units.
-Unit I is characterized by carbonate content that decreases downhole from ~94 wt% at 20 m to ~65 wt% between 360 and 380 m.
-Carbonate content varies little in the uppermost 200 m but by more than 10% in the lower part of the unit.
-Carbonate content drops drastically across the Unit I-II transition (415 m) to average values of 18 and 0.5 wt% in Subunits IIa and IIb, respectively.
-TOC content is ~0.3 wt% in Unit I and Subunit IIa and ~1.0 wt% in Upper Cretaceous Subunit IIb.
+Unit I is characterized by carbonate contents that decrease downhole from ~94 wt% at 20 m to ~65 wt% between 360 and 380 m.
+Carbonate content varies little in the uppermost 200 m, but by more than 10% in the lower part.
+Carbonate content drops drastically across the Unit I-II transition (415 m), to average values of 18 and 0.5 wt% in Subunits IIa and IIb, respectively.
+TOC contents are ~0.3 wt% in Unit I and Subunit IIa and ~1.0 wt% in Upper Cretaceous Subunit IIb.